wellcomecollection/developer-handbook/developer-handbook/github-process/pull-request-process.md

   - Do they cover appropriate boundary conditions? (tests tend to cover what you want to happen, but should also cover what happens when the input is "wrong")
   - Do the tests tell a story?
 Are they easily readable?
 - Does any external documentation need updating based on your changes.
 If so, ensure you link to them in the description.
-- If I code review myself, reading file changes as if you were code reviewing a colleague; what would you point out if it was the other way around?
+- Read file changes as if you were code reviewing a colleague; what would you point out if it was the other way around?

 Once that's all done, and all automated tests have passed, then mark your PR as "Ready for review".
-That should automatically assign the CODEOWNER team to the PR, but feel free to tag specific people as well.
+That should automatically assign the `CODEOWNERS` team to the PR, but feel free to tag specific people as well.